scrapy/scrapy/docs/topics/downloader-middleware.rst

 * supports wildcard matching

-* uses the length based rule,
+* uses the length based rule

 Scrapy uses this parser by default.